Glossary

 JSON

-Data exchange format based on JavaScript syntax (it's its subset).
-Exact specification can be found at www.json.org.
+A data exchange format based on JavaScript syntax (it is a subset of it).
+The exact specification can be found at www.json.org.

 Component

-Reusable part of an application.
-It can be a visual part of a page, as described in the components chapter, or the term can also stand for the class Component (such a component doesn't have to be visual).
+A reusable part of an application.
+It can be a visual part of a page, as described in the chapter Writing Components, or the term component also refers to the class Component (such a component does not have to be visual).

 Control Characters

-Control characters are invisible characters, that can occur in a text and eventually to cause some problems.
-For their bulk removal from files, you can use Code Checker, for their removal from a variable use function Strings::normalize().
+Control characters are invisible characters that can appear in text and potentially cause problems.
+To remove them in bulk from files, you can use Code Checker, and to remove them from a variable, use the Strings::normalize() function.

 Events

-are called.
-Event can be to form submission, a user login, etc. For example, a user login occurs in the
+For example, user login occurs in the Nette\Security\User::login()

 method.
 The User

-which is an array to which anyone can add a callback.
-As soon as the user logs in, the login()
+, which is an array to which anyone can add a callback.
+When the user logs in, the

-callbacks in the array.
-The name of a variable in the form onXyz
+method calls all callbacks in the array.
+The variable name format onXyz

 Latte